it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/maturity_bp_mapping.rst

 **Actions**

-1. Download and complete the worksheets for |Maturity1| maturity baseline: :ref:`testingLink`_.
+1. Download and complete the worksheets for |Maturity1| maturity baseline: `testingLink`_.

 Together, these fulfill all of the |Maturity1| baseline priorities: